silnrsi/font-awami/documentation/source/productsite/resources.md

 ## Keyboarding and character set support

-The Arabic script font packages do not include any keyboarding helps or utilities.
+This font does not include any keyboarding helps or utilities.
 If you cannot use the built-in keyboards of the operating system, you will need to install the appropriate keyboard and input method for the characters of the language you wish to use.
-If you want to enter characters that are not supported by any system keyboard, the [Keyman program](http://keyman.com/) can be helpful on Windows, macOS, Linux, Android and iOS systems.
+If you want to enter characters that are not supported by any system keyboard, the [Keyman program](https://keyman.com/) can be helpful on Windows, macOS, Linux, Android and iOS systems.
 Also available for Windows is [MSKLC](https://www.microsoft.com/en-us/download/details.aspx?id=102134).
-For other platforms, [XKB](http://www.x.org/wiki/XKB/) or [Ukelele](https://software.sil.org/ukelele/) can be helpful.
+For other platforms, [XKB](https://www.x.org/wiki/XKB/) or [Ukelele](https://software.sil.org/ukelele/) can be helpful.

 If you want to enter characters that are not supported by any system keyboard, and to access the full Unicode range, we suggest you use gucharmap, kcharselect on Ubuntu or similar software.
 Another method of entering some symbols is provided by a few applications such as Adobe InDesign.
 They can display a glyph palette that shows all the glyphs (symbols) in a font and allow you to enter them by clicking on the glyph you want.

-Other suggestions are listed here: [Keyboard Systems Overview](http://scriptsource.org/entry/ytr8g8n6sw).
+Other suggestions are listed here: [Keyboard Systems Overview](https://scriptsource.org/entry/ytr8g8n6sw).

 See [Character set support](charset) for details of the Unicode characters supported by this font.